k-styles/Twitter-API-Clients/README.md

 # Tweepy-API-Clients
-Python Clients for Quering Twitter API V1.1 and V2.0.
+Python Clients for Querying Twitter API V1.1 and V2.0.